Frazz3/DH2642-Project-TRAVELUP-/README.md

 * Implement a "previous trips view"
 * Show "popular trips" (for all users)
 * Button on each restaurant etc. to add it to my trip
 * Button to show details about the restaurant etc.
+* Search for a specific restaurant, accommodation or activity

 ## Project file structure